savob/savobajic.ca/content/projects/work/force-feedback.md

 - Regulate the force on six axes
   - Three linear forces (Fx, Fy, and Fz)
   - Three torques (Tx, Ty, and Tz)
-- Implement this on the exsisting KUKA robots on site
+- Implement this on the existing KUKA robots on site
 - Train test technicians to operate the completed system

 ## Objectives